ECM893/ECM893.github.io/_posts/2025-06-06-ml-levels-pt-two.md

 y = w x + b
 $$

-This is just a straight line, a first-order polynomial.
-No matter how complex your data, a single linear neuron can only learn a line.
+This function produces a first-order polynomial – just a straight line.
+No matter how complex our data, a single linear neuron can only learn a straight line:

 ![Single Neuron Regression Fits](/assets/img/ml-levels-pt-two/combined_regression.png)